jorendorff/git-ignorance/ignorance.md

     	bare = false
     	logallrefupdates = true

-These and many more are documented in `man git-config`.
+Of course there are like a billion of these things, all optional.
+See `man git-config`.

 > OK, so what are "git logical variables" (`git var`)?